NBISweden/fungal-trans/README.md

 #### Generating a custom taxonomy database

-Assembled transcripts are annotated taxonomically using MMSeqs2 using one of the official databases with taxonomy support (see configuration parameters `mmseqs_db_dir` and `mmseqs_db`).
+Assembled transcripts are annotated taxonomically with MMSeqs2 using one of the official databases with taxonomy support (see configuration parameters `mmseqs_db_dir` and `mmseqs_db`).
 However, if you want to supplement the taxonomy database with additional reference proteins from JGI Mycocosm you need